z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 specified area - in this case it's the whole of the Spectrum screen - is going to need to be redrawn when we get to that point.

 Next we have to create the sprite.
-SP1 sprites are initially created as empty structures, then the graphical data is subsequently filled in.
+SP1 sprites are created, then graphical data is subsequently filled in.
 The first call we see is therefore *sp1_CreateSpr()* which creates the sprite structure.
-This is followed by a call to *sp1_AddColSpr()* which adds in a single column of data to the sprite.
+This is followed by a call to *sp1_AddColSpr()* which adds a single column of data to the sprite.
 A 'column' in this context is an 8 pixel wide block of graphical data as tall as the sprite.
-Since our sprite is only 8 pixels wide in total we only need a single call to *sp1_AddColSpr()*.
-A 16 pixel wide sprite would need a second call.
 There is a lot of detail in these 2 function calls which we need to cover, so we'll return to them in a moment.

 Next, we place the sprite ready to be drawn via the call to *sp1_MoveSprAbs()*.
 The final 4 arguments to this function specify